-I have, for decades, been a passionate student of Montessori pedagogy, reading many of Montessori’s writings deeply and looking for ways to make them relevant to daily practice.
-As a Montessori school leader, I encourage learning communities to build coherence and pedagogical fidelity through ongoing dialogic practices (teacher/teacher, teacher/student, parent/teacher, parent/student) that use Dr. Montessori’s thinking as a point of reference.
+I have, for decades, been a passionate student of Montessori’s scientific pedagogy, reading many of Montessori’s writings deeply and looking for ways to make them relevant to daily practice.
+As a school consultant, I encourage learning communities to build coherence and pedagogical fidelity through ongoing dialogic practices (teacher/teacher, teacher/student, parent/teacher, parent/student) that use come back to explicitly stated values as points of reference.

 As Farm School Program Director, I oversaw the transition of a 130 student, 7th-9th grade, land-based middle school to the groundbreaking “Working Village” model of Montessori middle school.
 As Pedagogical Principal I led faculty and parents in regular “Theory Meets Practice” dialogues, where we tried to understand mundane challenges through the lens of relevant Montessori texts.

-As Pedagogical Curator and Interim Executive Director of a Montessori training and support center in Denver, I worked with a start-up team to author the vision of an adolescent training center, program development R&D hub, and the age integrated Working Village and Urban Shopfront Secondary models, implemented and developed iteratively in partnership with local programs.=
+As Pedagogical Curator and Interim Executive Director of a Montessori training and support center in Denver, I worked with a start-up team to author the vision of an adolescent training center, program development R&D hub, and diverse, age-integrated Working Village and Urban Shopfront meddle school and secondary models, implemented and developed iteratively in partnership with local organizations and services.

-For the last ten years, I have also led a pioneering effort to promote relational accountability through contextually meaningful observation and recursion practices – in Montessori schools, and beyond.
-The Dimensions of Observable Growth (The DOG) is what I call a Contextually Meaningful Observation Rubric, designed to support the language and practice of self-cultivation, or what some people call self-directed learning and others call self-education.
-This facility is key element of one of the most commonly cited 21st century learning objectives: Individual Agency.
+For the last ten years, I have also led a pioneering effort to promote relational accountability through contextually meaningful observation and recursion practices – in schools, and beyond.
+The Dimensions of Observable Growth (The DOG) is what I call a Contextually Meaningful Observation Rubric, designed to build the nomenclature and support the practice of self-cultivation – a key element of one of the most commonly cited learning objectives for the next generation: Individual Agency.

 ) while I continue to work with folks all around the world to cultivate contextually meaningful and verifiably rigorous qualitative assessment and relational accountability.)